bvbohnen/X4_Customizer/Documentation.md

       - Bool, if True, the target extension being generated will have its prior content ignored (this run works on the original files, and not those changes made last run).
       - Defaults to True; should only be set False if not running transforms and wanting to analyse prior output.
     * X4_exe_name
-      - String, name of the X4.exe file, to be used when sourcing the file for any exe transforms (if used).
+      - String, name of the X4.exe file, to be used when sourcing the file for any exe transforms (if used), assumed to be in the x4 folder.
       - Defaults to "X4.exe", but may be useful to change based on the source exe file for transforms, eg. "X4_nonsteam.exe", "X4_steam.exe", or similar.
-      - Note: the customized exe is placed in the extension folder, and needs to be manually copied or symlinked back to the root X4 folder to run.
+      - Note: the modified exe is written to the x4 folder with a ".mod.exe" extension, and will not be removed on subsequent runs even if they do not select any exe editing transforms.
+If wanting this to work with steam, then the X4.exe may need to be replaced with this modified exe manually.

     Output:
     * extension_name